Generalized ballistic-conductive heat conduction in isotropic materials

-Up to now the solutions and analyses of wave-like and ballistic propagation are mostly restricted to one spatial dimension.
-This approach is problematic from the point of view of experimental observations, especially considering the NaF experiments \cite{McNEta70a,JacWal71a}.
-In the classical experiments the setup is not one dimensional, and this fact is not considered in the modelling calculations \cite{KovVan16a,KovVan18a}.
+Up to now, the solutions and analyses of wave-like and ballistic propagation are mostly restricted to one spatial dimension.
+This approach is problematic from the point of view of experimental observations, especially considering the NaF experiments \cite{McNEta70a, JacWal71a}.
+In the classical experiments, the setup is not one-dimensional, but this fact is not considered in the usual modelling calculations \cite{KovVan16a, KovVan18a}.
 The related ET theory inherits the dimensional reduction from the particular collision integrals, e.g. the deviatoric and spherical contributions in the evolution equation of the heat flux have the same coefficient in the usual form of the Guyer-Krumhansl equation \cite{MulRug98b}, and this is preserved in nonlinear theories, too \cite{SelEta16b}.

-In this paper we give the complete three dimensional form of the equations of a universal theory of heat conduction in isotropic materials, including the possible reciprocity relations and second law requirements for the transport coefficients.
+In this paper we give the complete three-dimensional form of the equations of a theory of heat transport in isotropic materials, with a second order tensorial internal variable \textbf{Q}, including the possible Onsager reciprocity relations and second law requirements for the transport coefficients.
+The cases, where \textbf{Q} has odd parity and even parity, are developed separately.
+Since higher-order effects are taken into account, and, since we are considering the full three-dimensional problem, the explicit expressions we provide in the Appendix are cumbersome.
+However, they are expected to be useful in computer programming and simulations.

 The paper is organised as follows.